CloudNativeWales/Meetops/Blog/003_SINCEKUBECON.md

 # SINCE KUBECON

-We're sending out emails to people we've met in KubeCon.
+We're sending out tweets and emails to people we've met in KubeCon.

-We try to make our emails personal, but there is some content cross-over.
+Being personal is a core value for us, but there is some content cross-over.
 Rather than send you several links, we thought we could host a blog post instead to direct you around.

 ## Cloud Native Wales (CNW)

-Lewis Denham-Parry (https://twitter.com/denhamparry) and Salman Iqbal (https://twitter.com/soulmaniqbal) are co-founders of Cloud Native Wales, they created it after someone mentioned there were no Cloud Native groups in Wales and woke up the next morning with a lot of work to do.
+[Lewis Denham-Parry](https://twitter.com/denhamparry) and [Salman Iqbal](https://twitter.com/soulmaniqbal) are co-founders of Cloud Native Wales, they created it after someone mentioned there were no Cloud Native groups in Wales and woke up the next morning with a lot of work to do.

 If you are interested in how we got up and running with our first meetup in 3 months then please look at our [000_CNWSETUP](https://blog.cloudnativewales.io/000_cnwsetup/) blog post.